rails/rails/guides/source/7_2_release_notes.md

 It's of course true that GitHub Actions are a commercial cloud product for private repositories after you've used the free tokens.
-But given the relationship with GitHub and Rails, the overwhelming default nature of the platform for newcomers, and the value of teaching newcomers good CI habits, We find this to be an acceptable trade-off.
+But given the relationship with GitHub and Rails, the overwhelming default nature of the platform for newcomers, and the value of teaching newcomers good CI habits, we find this to be an acceptable trade-off.

-### Add Brakeman by default to new apps
+### Add Brakeman by default to new applications

 [Brakeman](https://brakemanscanner.org/) is a great way to prevent common security vulnerabilities in Rails from going into production.